lsirm12pl: An R package for latent space item response modeling: Conclusion

 \section{Conclusion}

+In this paper, we introduced the R package \CRANpkg{lsirm12pl} for estimating the LSIRM \citep{jeon2021mapping} and its extensions.
+The LSIRM is a powerful extension of conventional IRT models that allow for the estimation and visualization of potential interactions between respondents and items in an interaction map, a low dimensional Euclidean space.
+The original LSIRM framework was proposed for binary item response data based on the 1PL IRT base model.
+To broaden its applicability, we extended the original LSIRM to cover different response types and model specifications.
+Further, we added several useful options, e.g., for handling missing data, item clustering, and model assessment.

+It is worth noting that one may observe some variability in clustering results across multiple chains.
+Such variability stems from at least three factors: First, clustering is an unsupervised method, meaning that results are not uniquely determined and may naturally vary across Markov chains.
+Second, we apply the Neyman-Scott Process clustering to the posterior distributions of the LSIRM model, and the clustering outcomes are therefore directly influenced by the estimated LSIRM results.
+Third, Bayesian models inherently incorporate uncertainty, reflected in the posterior distributions and subsequently in the clustering outcomes.
+Having said that, we noted in our empirical analysis that the overall clustering structure was pretty stable across multiple chains.
+For critical applications, we recommend implementing a consensus clustering approach by aggregating results across multiple chains to identify the most robust and stable groupings.

-In this paper we introduced the R package \pkg{lsirm12pl} for estimating the latent space item response model \citep[LSIRM;][]{jeon2021mapping} The original LSIRM framework was proposed for binary item response data based on the one-parameter item response model, and we extended the framework by covering the two-parameter model and the model for continuous item responses.
-We also provided a number of useful modeling options for $\gamma$ and missing data.
-A fully Bayesian estimation was utilized with a Metropolis Hastings within Gibbs sampler.
-The package \pkg{lsirm12pl} offers default estimation settings for priors, jumping rules, the number of iterations/burn-in/thinning, etc. the default estimation setting works reasonably well in a wide-range of situations.
-One can manually revise the estimation settings if desirable.
-The package \pkg{lsirm12pl} also offers convenient functions for assessing, summarizing, and visualizing the estimated results.
-We provided detailed illustrations of the package with real data examples included in the package.
-We hope these can guide researchers to utilize the package for the analysis of their own datasets.
+A fully Bayesian approach was used for model estimation with a Metropolis-Hastings-within-Gibbs sampler.
+The \CRANpkg{lsirm12pl} package offers default estimation settings for priors, jumping rules, number of iterations, burn-ins, and thinning.
+The default estimation setting works reasonably well in a broad range of situations, but users can manually revise the estimation settings if desired.
+In addition, the package \CRANpkg{lsirm12pl} offers convenient supplemental functions to evaluate, summarize, visualize, diagnose, and interpret the estimated results.
+We provided detailed illustrations of the package with real data examples available in the package.
+We hope that these illustrations guide researchers in using the \CRANpkg{lsirm12pl} package for the analysis of their own datasets.